tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-state/eth_getbalance.md

 ### Overview

-The `eth_getBalance` method is an Flare JSON-RPC method that allows you to retrieve the Flare balance of a specified address.
+The `eth_getBalance` method is an Flare JSON-RPC method that allows you to retrieve the balance of a specified address.
 This method can be used to query the balance of any Flare address, whether it is a contract or an externally owned account (EOA).
 A common use case for this method is to display the current balance of a user's account in a wallet application or a decentralized application (DApp).

 ### Parameters